 - 1.1.
-The draft budget for 2022-23 provides an opportunity to support reform of Devon and Somerset Fire and Rescue Service (the Service) now and in the future.
-In January 2020, a number of significant changes to the Service Delivery Operating Model were approved by the Devon & Somerset Fire & Rescue Authority (hereinafter referred to as "the Authority") which better aligned resources to risk.
+The draft budget for 2022-23 provides an opportunity to support reform of Devon & Somerset Fire & Rescue Service (the Service) now and in the future.
+In January 2020, a number of significant changes to the Service Delivery Operating Model were approved by the Devon & Somerset Fire & Rescue Authority (the Authority) which better aligned resources to risk.
 Underpinning the Safer Together programme is the new On Call payment system (Pay for Availability) which is expected to improve recruitment, retention and ultimately the safety of our communities by improving availability of fire engines.
 The system is more expensive and therefore savings released from the Service Delivery Operating Model have been re-invested in the On Call duty system. - 1.2.
 Due to the economic impact of the Coronavirus pandemic on our communities and an increase in our operating costs, overall funding will not be sufficient to present a balanced budget for 2022-23 without the requirement to use reserves. - 1.3.
-It is a legislative requirement that the Authority sets a level of revenue budget and Council Tax for the forthcoming financial year, before 1 March, in order that it can inform each of the fourteen Council Tax billing authorities within Devon and Somerset of the level of precept required from the Authority for 2022-23.
+Legislation requires the Authority to set, before 1 March, a level of revenue budget and Council Tax for the forthcoming financial year to inform each of the fourteen Council Tax billing authorities within Devon and Somerset of the level of precept required by the Authority for 2022-23.
 The purpose of this report is to provide the necessary financial background for consideration to be given as to what would be appropriate levels of precept for the Authority. - 1.4.
 The Localism Act 2011 includes provisions which require a local authority to hold a Council Tax referendum where an authority's Council Tax increase exceeds the Council Tax "excessiveness principles" applied for that year. - 1.5.
-On 17 December 2020, the Ministry of Housing, Communities and Local Government (MHCLG) announced as part of the provisional Local Government Settlement the Council Tax limit to be applied in 2022-23.
+On 17 December 2021, the Ministry of Housing, Communities and Local Government (MHCLG) announced as part of the provisional Local Government Settlement the Council Tax limit to be applied in 2022-23.
 This is to be 2.0% which, if exceeded, would trigger the need to hold a referendum.
-Given that the administration costs associated with holding a local referendum for the Service for one year are estimated to be in excess of £2.3m, this report does not include any proposals to go beyond the referendum limit.
+Given that the administration costs associated with holding a local referendum for the Service for one year are estimated to be in excess of £2.3m, this report does not include any proposals to go beyond the referendum limit. - 1.6.
+The contents of this report were considered by the Resources Committee at its budget meeting on 8 February 2022.
+The Committee resolved (Minute RC/21/18 refers):